-Like most brands in this list, wall clocks from Patek Philippe come from the retailers themselves as part of marketing efforts to promote a new watch.
-Owning a Patek Philippe wall clock is one of a kind opportunity for people since it’s rare, given only to authorized dealers or retailers all over the globe.
+Like most brands in this list, wall clocks from Patek Philippe come from the retailers themselves, as part of marketing efforts to promote a new watch.
+Owning a Patek Philippe wall clock is a one-of-a-kind opportunity for people since it is rare, given only to authorized dealers or retailers all over the globe.
 Take the Patek Philippe World Time wall clock that’s modelled after the timepiece of the same wristwatch (reference 5110) that was distributed by Patek Philippe on their boutiques to promote the launch of the said watch.

 The Breguet’s most popular timepiece, perhaps, is the Sympathique clock.
 This table clock is built on the innovations made by Abraham-Louis Breguet himself in 1793.
 It usually comes with a watch that automatically wounds and sets daily when placed into the recess on top of the clock.
 Made from bronze, it truly is a luxurious piece that gives a classic, almost royal feel.
 The clock’s movement comes with a constant-force chronometer escapement and displays not only the time but also the day, month, date as well as phases and age of the moon.
 Moreover, it also has a thermometer in Celsius and a drawer that holds an 18K yellow gold magnifying glass and screwdriver along with a key to reset the time and calendar.